Telumire/TWNodeJSLauncher/README.md

 # TWNodeJSLauncher
-`start.bat` is a batch file to start and manage tiddlywiki on Node.JS
+`TWNodeJSLauncher.bat` is a batch file to start and manage tiddlywiki on Node.JS

 I dont know how to code in batch, this file was build with a lot of googling, so it can probably be improved.
 Feedbacks are welcome !